nilium/bork/README.md

 go home.
 Tags or pound sand, buddy.
 Tags, basically.

-bork uses the filesystem as its database, so there are a few requirements for your filesystem must support:
+bork uses the filesystem as its database, so there are a few requirements your filesystem must support:

 * Hard links
 * Filenames of 40 characters minimum